Syn-Nine/gar-lang/DEVLOG.md

 First things first, I need to come up with a plan of attack, primarily high level scoping decisions that have large impact on success and schedule.

-Microsoft recently announced they're embedding AI into Windows so I finally made the jump to Linux (Mint on Beeline SER8).
+Microsoft recently announced they're embedding AI into Windows so I finally made the jump to Linux (Mint on Beelink SER8).
 However, I'm not proficient in debugging on Linux yet so I'll unfortunately be working in C++ using MSVC.

 I think it'd be fun to revisit an old project of mine where I embedded bytecode instructions into a texture and processed them on a shader.
 I'd ultimately like for this to run in a VM on a compute shader, but I'll start with compiling to an intermediate representation and then assembling to bytecode and running in a VM on the CPU.